 “A fallen leaf is nothing more than a summer’s wave goodbye…”

 Summer is gone and the Sun is traveling to the South hemisphere taking the hot and big days with him… Fall is coming with the sweet yellow, orange and brown colors bringing a cool breeze as the trees are ready to let go of their dead leaves and the plants are throwing their seeds to sleep underground until they wake up again with the spring light… The birds are following the Sun to the South and energy is shifting from outwards to inwards.
 But there is just one moment, one transition point when everything pauses in complete balance!
 It is when the Sun shines directly on the equator and the length of day and night is almost equal.
 It is the Autumnal Equinox or the Mabon in the Pagan calendar.

 The word equinox is derived from the Latin aequus meaning “equal” and nox meaning “night”.
 After this day the nights will grow bigger until the Winter Solstice when we meet the largest night of the year.
 Mythologically, the Autumn Equinox is the time when Persephone salutes her mother Demeter on earth, takes her pomegranate (which contains all of earth’s fertile seasonal Seeds) below ground, and spends the next six months with her husband in Hades.

 As the Sun enters the sign of Libra, it is time for balancing opposites and see them as parts of the whole.
-The darkness and the light within, contraction and expansion, the yin and the yang, the old and the new.
-Everything co exists together and we need both sides in order to be balanced.
+The darkness and the light within, contraction and expansion, the Yin and the Yang, the old, and the new.
+Everything co-exists together and we need both sides in order to be balanced.
 This is the time to celebrate both sides and honor the changing season which brings a chance to start again, to reclaim the inner balance, and ask for guidance.